 Here are some basic things I recommend:

-- Choose a credit card merchant system (e.g., Paypal, Square) that works for your needs.
+- Choose a credit card merchant system (e.g., Paypal, Square, Stripe) that fits your needs.
 Ask people in your field what they find best.
-Also when you have a website, the host will have certain payment systems they integrate with and that can narrow your options.
+Also when you have a website, your website host will have certain online payment systems they integrate with and you can simply choose among those options.

 - When possible, have people pay in advance to hold a spot in your calendar.
 It’s clear and simple for everyone and you’re not stuck trying to track loose ends after the fact.

 - Have clear written agreements with clients on how payment, deposits, cancellations, and refunds work.
 Everyone’s happier that way.